javacc/javacc-8/docs/faq.md

 <br>

-### What is left-recursion and why can't I use it?
+### What is left-recursion and why cannot I use it?

 ---